 And the trend has gone more global, as it also reached the federal level when President Barack Obama signed the Microbead-Free Waters Act on December 28, 2015, to ban plastic microbeads from rinsed-off cosmetic products throughout the US territory.
-The measure will be enforced as from July 2018.
+The measure entered into force as from July 2018.

-What about Europe?
-It is true that the European Commission has highlighted marine microplastics pollution as a priority area of concern.
-The Netherlands, Austria, Luxembourg, Belgium, and Sweden have issued a joint call to ban the microplastics used in personal care products.
+The European Commission highlights marine microplastics pollution as a priority area of concern.
+The Netherlands, Austria, Luxembourg, Belgium, and Sweden issue a joint call to ban the microplastics used in personal care products.

-On July 20, 2016, France took the initiative, through the Law on Biodiversity, to introduce the ban of solid plastic particles in rinse-off cosmetic products used for exfoliation or cleaning.
-A provision which should come into force on January 2018.
-And in September 2016, the British government announced that microbeads will be banned from sale in the UK by the end of 2017 .
+On July 20, 2016, France takes the initiative, through the Law on Biodiversity, to introduce the ban of solid plastic particles in rinse-off cosmetic products used for exfoliation or cleaning.
+The provision came into force on January 2018.

 Several EU Member States then take identical measures, before the Commission asks ECHA to prepare proposals for restrictions on oxo-biodegradable plastics and microplastic particles intentionally added to products of all kinds for use by consumers and professionals.